Floer theory for Lagrangian cobordisms: Introduction

-In order to study the topology of such cobordisms, we introduce a version of Lagrangian Floer homology (originally defined for closed Lagrangian submanifolds by Floer in \cite{FloerHFlag}) for pairs of exact Lagrangian cobordisms.
+In order to study the topology of such cobordisms, we introduce a version of Lagrangian Floer homology for pairs of exact Lagrangian cobordisms.
 This construction finds its inspiration in the work of Ekholm in \cite{Ekholm_FloerlagCOnt}, which gives a symplectic field theory point of view on wrapped Floer homology of Abouzaid and Seidel from \cite{WrappedFuk}.

-The definition of this new Floer theory requires the use of augmentations of the Chekanov-Eliashberg algebras of the negative ends as bounding cochains in order to algebraically cancel certain ``bad'' degenerations of the holomorphic curves at the negative ends of the cobordisms.
+The definition of this new Floer theory requires the use of augmentations of the Chekanov-Eliashberg algebras of the negative ends as bounding cochains in order to algebraically cancel certain degenerations of the holomorphic curves at the negative ends of the cobordisms.
 Bounding cochains have been introduced, in the closed case, by Fukaya, Oh, Ohta and Ono in \cite{fooo}, while augmentations, which play a similar role in the context of Legendrian contact homology, have been introduced by Chekanov in \cite{Chekanov_DGA_Legendrian}.

-For a pair of exact Lagrangian cobordisms obtained by a suitable small Hamiltonian push-off, our invariant gives rise to various long exact sequences relating the singular homology of the cobordism with the Legendrian contact homology of its ends.
+For a pair of exact Lagrangian cobordisms obtained by a suitable small Hamiltonian push-off, our construction gives rise to various long exact sequences relating the singular homology of the cobordism with the Legendrian contact homology of its ends.
 We then use these long exact sequences to give restrictions on the topology of exact Lagrangian cobordisms under various hypotheses on the topology of the Legendrian ends.
-In the context of generating family homology for Legendrian submanifolds in jet spaces, Sabloff and Traynor in \cite{Sabloff_Traynor} describe exact sequences similar to ours for cobordisms which admit compatible generating families.
+Analogous long exact sequences have previously been found by Sabloff and Traynor in \cite{Sabloff_Traynor} in the setting of generating family homology under the additional assumption that the cobordism admits a compatible generating family, and by the fourth author in \cite{GolovkoLagCob} in the case when the negative end of the cobordism admits an exact Lagrangian filling.
+The latter results have been put in a much more general framework in recent work by Cieliebak and Oancea \cite{SymplecticEilenbergSteenrod}.

+We will assume that the reader is familiar with Legendrian contact homology, defined in \cite{Chekanov_DGA_Legendrian}, \cite{Ekholm_Contact_Homology} and \cite{LCHgeneral}.
+See also Etnyre's excellent survey \cite{Etnyre_Legendrian_Transver} for a quick and relatively painless introduction to the topic.